6 Year-End Email Appeals That Are Sure to Flop

 - How funds will be distributed in the upcoming year

-As you plan and craft your message, make sure to steer clear of any mistakes that can jeopardize your chances of success.
+As you plan and craft your year-end appeals, make sure to steer clear of any mistakes that can jeopardize your chances of success at reaching your fundraising goal.
 Tweaking these various elements can make a huge difference in how supporters respond to your year-end ask.
-Invest the time and effort to improve your appeal’s message and delivery, and maximize your returns this holiday season!
+Invest the time and effort to improve your appeal’s message and delivery, and maximize your returns this annual giving season.